To5BG/NodeBB/login-limiter/writeup.md

 * The login attempts counter is reset relatively quick, so a slower, non-burst bruteforce is still possible.

-Not addressing login attempts and/or rate is clearly a big security issue, since a user can simply try a large amount of passwords, whether with a dictionary, combinator, or pure brute-force attack.
+Not addressing login attempts and/or rate is clearly a big security issue, since a user can simply try a large amount of passwords, whether with a dictionary, combinator, or pure brute-force attack, to gain access to accounts he is not supposed to have access to.
+Such an attack has the additional complexity that it can congest the network of the server, slowing down all other processes, including ones that are supposed to prevent such an issue!
+This is why our solution makes use of a third party service whose operation is decoupled from the server's.

 ## Chosen countermeasures

 The application has a lockdown functionality built-in, which is a good start for addressing this issue.
 However, we should ensure that there are no work-arounds, specifically the ones described above.
 We make use of Nginx to ensure the amount of requests is manageable.
 As an extra security measure, we also introduce a Captcha solution.
-It is encouraged that both are
-used in conjuction for maximal security.
+It is encouraged that both are used in conjuction for maximal security.

 ### Solution 1: Nginx rate and connection limiting